Excitation of the Glashow resonance without neutrino beams: CP symmetry and lepton universality

 \section{CP symmetry and lepton universality}

-Usually, neither the CP conjugate of the Glashow resonance, $\nu_ee^+\rightarrow W^+$, nor its copy for muons, $\bar\nu_\mu \mu^-\rightarrow~W^-$, is discussed in the literature.
-Meanwhile, these channels are also significant predictions of the Standard Model still requiring experimental verification.
-The~latter would furnish important support for CP symmetry and lepton universality in the neutrino sector of the Standard Model.
-At first glance, the channels seem to be inaccessible to experimental study because the problem is complicated by the need to arrange collisions of neutrinos with positrons or muons.
-A way out of this difficulty might be invoking the method of equivalent particles.
+There is a lack of attention given to the CP~conjugate of the Glashow resonance ($\nu_e e^+\rightarrow~W^+$) and its muonic counterpart ($\bar\nu_\mu \mu^-\rightarrow~W^-$) in the literature.
+Meanwhile, these channels are also crucial predictions of the Standard Model still requiring experimental verification.
+The latter would furnish important support for CP symmetry and lepton universality in the neutrino sector.
+The continued omission of these channels can be explained by the challenging problem of designing experiments on high momentum-transfer neutrino--positron and neutrino--muon collisions.
+Here, we point out that the parton model offers a framework for solving this problem.
 For example, it has been known that with each electrically charged particle one can associate distributions of charged leptons, $e^\pm$, $\mu^\pm$ and, in some cases, even $\tau^\pm$~\cite{zerwas:1975}.
-To put another way, with certain probability depending on kinematical conditions a charged particle is able to manifest itself as a positron, a muon or a tau lepton.
+To put another way, with a certain probability depending on kinematical conditions a particle is able to manifest itself as a positron, a muon or a tau lepton.
 The distributions are the QED analogues of those for the quarks and gluons such that accurately computable by well-developed methods.
-One thus could exploit atomic nuclei as sources of positrons and muons to get access to the channels like $\stackon[.1pt]{$\nu$}{\brabar}_{ -0.8mm\l} e^+\rightarrow X$ and $\stackon[.1pt]{$\nu$}{\brabar}_{ -0.8mm\l}\mu^\pm\rightarrow X'$ producing massive final states $X$~\cite{alikhanov_gr1,alikhanov_gr2}.
+One thus can exploit atomic nuclei as sources of positrons and muons to get access to the channels like $\stackon[.1pt]{$\nu$}{\brabar}_{ -0.8mm\l} e^+\rightarrow X$ and $\stackon[.1pt]{$\nu$}{\brabar}_{ -0.8mm\l}\mu^\pm\rightarrow X'$ producing massive final states $X$~\cite{alikhanov_gr1,alikhanov_gr2}.
 This is closely related to the ability of photons to split into $l^+l^-$ pairs~\cite{zerwas:1975,photon_splitting1,photon_splitting2} in interactions with neutrinos~\cite{alikhanov_photon1,alikhanov_photon2}.

-On the other hand, as was discussed in the previous section, one can introduce a neutrino distribution in the electron.
-By lepton universality, the same result holds for muons as well.
-This makes it in principle possible to test both the CP conjugate of the Glashow resonance and its copy for the second generation of leptons via the reactions $e^+e^-\rightarrow W^+\rho^-$, $\mu^+\mu^-\rightarrow W^\mp\rho^\pm$ for which the diagrams are shown in Fig. \ref{fig:cp_conjugate}.
+On the other hand, as previously discussed, a neutrino distribution can also be linked to the electron.
+By lepton universality, the same must hold for muons as well.
+This could allow for testing both the CP conjugate of the Glashow resonance and its muonic counterpart via the reactions $e^+e^-\rightarrow W^+\rho^-$, $\mu^+\mu^-\rightarrow W^\mp\rho^\pm$ (see Fig.~\ref{fig:cp_conjugate}).
 In the Standard Model, their cross sections coincide at high energies, being given by~\eqref{eq:cross_Wrho1}.